asvdvl/Idle_Slayer_Script_linux/README.md

 # How to make it run?

-(Works only with the Steam Version on Windows)
+(Works only with the Steam Version on Windows & linux(partly))

-You have two options:
+You have three options:

 1) **Run with _.exe files** (easy):